 - Save the Last Word for Me

-Encourages students to read assignments in chunks, identify 3 passages that had meaning for them, share one of the passages to hear reflections by others, and express their thoughts as the final word.
+Encourages students to read assignments in chunks, identify 3 passages that had meaning for them, share one of the passages to hear reflections by others, and express their thoughts as the final word. *modified from the NSRF’s Save the Last Word for Me protocol

 - Charrette Protocol